Keypirinha/SDK/README.md

 Usage:

-    kptmpl --help
+    kptmpl help

+Note that the file structure created is not suitable to be copied as-is under Keypirinha's `Packages` directory and is meant to be more flexible for the developer, not the user.
+May you wish to redistribute your package, the recommended way is to build it first.

 ### Build a Package

+To build a package means all the files required for Keypirinha to load your plugin(s) will be encapsulated in a single zip archive that has got the `*.keypirinha-package` extension so users of your package can easily download and install it under the `profile/InstalledPackage` directory.
+This is the recommended form of redistribution.

-Once you have developed and tested your package, you can build its final redistributable archive.
-Among other things, the `make.cmd` script located in your package directory allows you to do that.
+Once you have developed and tested your package, you can build its final redistributable archive (i.e. `*.keypirinha-package`) by using the `make.cmd` script located in your package directory.

-Note that the SDK's environment must be setup by running the `cmd/kpenv` script first.
+Note that SDK's environment must be setup by running the `cmd/kpenv` script first.

 Then, from your package's directory: